Harlow’s Rhesus Monkeys’ Mother’s Day

 Today, researchers regard this emotional bond as one of the critical elements of healthy development.
 Simply put, early affection is important for developing into a healthy adult.

-Harry Harlow himself put it like this: “These data make it obvious that contact comfort is a variable of overwhelming importance in the development of affectional response, whereas lactation is a variable of negligible importance.”
+According to Harlow, “These data make it obvious that contact comfort is a variable of overwhelming importance in the development of affectional response, whereas lactation is a variable of negligible importance.”